CHAPTER IV

 (Written gchod.)

 (cutting off).
-It is a kind of "Mystery" played by one actor only, the celebrant; and it has been so cleverly devised
+It is a kind of "Mystery" played by one actor only, the celebrant; and it has been so cleverly devised139

 The reason of this preference is that the effect of chöd, or kindred rites, does not depend solely on the feelings aroused in the mind of the celebrant by the stern words of the liturgy, nor upon the awe-inspiring surroundings.
 It is also designed to stir up the occult forces, or the conscious beings which — according to Tibetans — may exist in such places, having been enerated either by actual deeds or by the concentration of many people's thoughts on imaginary events.